Instance Insights: Install Success Rate

 Feb 16, 2023

-Install success rate is the next key metric for measuring excellence in distributing customer-hosted software we’ll focus on in the Instance Insights Series.
-In addition to time to install, surveying the rate at which you’re able to successfully complete the installation of an instance gives you insight into the quality of the packaging of your software and how prepared you and your customers are to begin the install.
+The next key metric that we’ll dive into in the Instance Insights Series is the rate at which you’re able to successfully complete the installation of an instance, commonly referred to as install success rate.
+Measuring your install success rate gives you insight into the quality of the packaging of your software and how prepared you and your customers are to begin each install.
+Most importantly, a strong install success rate can drive a better customer experience and faster trial conversions.

 Best in Class

 Based on our (Replicated’s) limited anecdotal experience, best in class vendors have a 90% install success rate, averaging 1.1 installation attempts to get an instance up and running.
-We’re actively researching performance and working to establish more substantial data on this metric.

 Define the “Install Success Rate” Metric